pytorch/text/README.rst

 **Note**

 When building from source, make sure that you have the same C++ compiler as the one used to build PyTorch.
 A simple way is to build PyTorch from source and use the same environment to build torchtext.
-If you are using the nightly build of PyTorch, checkout the environment it was built with `here (conda) <https://github.com/pytorch/builder/tree/master/conda>`_ and `here (pip) <https://github.com/pytorch/builder/tree/master/manywheel>`_.
+If you are using the nightly build of PyTorch, checkout the environment it was built with `conda (here) <https://github.com/pytorch/builder/tree/master/conda>`_ and `pip (here) <https://github.com/pytorch/builder/tree/master/manywheel>`_.

 Documentation
 =============